department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ### Markers

 Gravesite markers are made of different materials and are different sizes.
-Their size depends on where they will be placed.
+A marker's size depends on where it'll be placed.

 [See what each marker type looks like](https://www.cem.va.gov/cem/docs/factsheets/HeadstoneMarkerMedallion_Brochure.pdf)